ELELAB/PDBminer/README.md

 ## Dependencies

 It is recommended to create a virtual environment to run PDBminer.
-The environment can be created using environment.yml as described below:
+The environment can be installed via conda using the environment.yml or via pip with requirements.txt.

+### Conda
-### First time:
+#### First time:

 ```
 git clone https://github.com/ELELAB/PDBminer.git